spring wildlife in the Aegean

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 Our flights take us to Mytiline, the main town on Lesvos, from where we transfer to Skala Kalloni.
+Day 1 Our flights take us to Mytiline, the main town on Lesvos, from where we transfer to Molyvos.

-Day 4 We travel to the eastern side of the Gulf, to visit the pine woodlands at Achladeri, home to Krüper’s Nuthatch, a local speciality for which Lesvos is the only European outpost.
-From here, we head onto the slopes of Mount Olympus and visit the beautiful sweet chestnut woods and limestone hillsides looking for many flowers including Fritillaria pontica and bright splashes of colour in the form of Paeonia macula, Tulipa hageri and the beautiful Peacock Anemone Anemone pavonina.
-We will look for several species of orchids, including Sword-leaved Helleborine Cephalanthera longifolia, Toothed Orchids Neotinea tridentata and Holmboe’s Butterfly Orchid Platanthera holmboei.
+Day 6 We travel to the eastern side of the Gulf, to visit the pine woodlands at Achladeri, home to Krüper’s Nuthatch, a local speciality for which Lesvos is the only European outpost.
+From here, we head onto the slopes of Mount Olympus and visit the beautiful sweet chestnut woods and limestone hillsides looking for many flowers including Fritillaria pontica and bright splashes of colour in the form of Paeonia macula, Tulipa orphanidea and the beautiful Peacock Anemone.
+We will look for several species of orchids, including Sword-leaved Helleborine, Toothed Orchid and Holmboe’s Butterfly Orchid.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-We will be staying in the Malemi Hotel: a welcoming, family-run hotel, surrounded by gardens and only a few minutes walk from the wetlands of Skala Kalloni (handy for those pre-breakfast bird walks).
+We will be staying for the first three nights at the lovely Sea Horse Hotel, situated at the quayside of the small fishing harbour of Molyvos.
+From there, we move to the Pasiphae Hotel only a few minutes walk from the wetlands of Skala Kallonis (handy for those prebreakfast bird walks).
 All rooms are en-suite.

 Evening meals will be at the hotel and we will have picnic lunches.